A combined first and second order variational approach for image reconstruction: Abstract

 \section{Abstract}

-In this paper we formulate and study a variational problem in the space of functions of bounded Hessian $BH(\Omega)$.
-This forms a higher order extension of the well known ROF functional (total variation minimisation) which is widely used for image reconstruction.
-Our functional involves convex functions of the total variation and the total variation of the first derivatives.
-We prove existence and uniqueness of minimisers via the method of relaxation.
-We use the split Bregman method in order to solve numerically the corresponding discretised problem and we prove some convergence results.
-We apply our model to image denoising (Gaussian and impulse noise) and deblurring as well as image inpainting.
-The numerical results show that our model avoids the creation of undesirable artifacts and blocky-like structures in the reconstructed images which is a disadvantage of the ROF model. \keywords{Functions of bounded Hessian \and Split Bregman \and Denoising \and Deblurring \and Inpainting \and Staircasing} \subclass{\\49J52 \and 65K10 \and 65N21 \and 90C25 \and 52A41 \and 68U10}
+In this paper we study a variational problem in the space of functions of bounded Hessian.
+Our model constitutes a straightforward higher-order extension of the well known ROF functional (total variation minimisation) to which we add a non-smooth second order regulariser.
+It combines convex functions of the total variation and the total variation of the first derivatives.
+In what follows, we prove existence and uniqueness of minimisers of the combined model and present the numerical solution of the corresponding discretised problem by employing the split Bregman method.
+The paper is furnished with applications of our model to image denoising, deblurring as well as image inpainting.
+The obtained numerical results are compared with results obtained from total generalised variation (TGV), infimal convolution and Euler's elastica, three other state of the art higher-order models.
+The numerical discussion confirms that the proposed higher-order model competes with models of its kind in avoiding the creation of undesirable artifacts and blocky-like structures in the reconstructed images -- a known disadvantage of the ROF model -- while being simple and efficiently numerically solvable.